Principal Investigator is a university employee who has a Full-Time position that includes:

 administration, and audit requirements of the contracting agencies and the Comptroller

 General.
-For financial and cost account, pay administration and acquisition, and supply
+For financial and cost accounts, pay administration and acquisition, and

 Time of Retention